 On education, health and care plans and the English policy for supporting children with disabilities

-With funding from the British Academy and the Leverhulme Trust, as well as from the Froebel Trust, I led a serious of studies providing unique evidence on the challenges of the new policy for special educational needs and disability provision in England.
-In particular, my studies are the first to provide evidence on the nature of the content of more than 250 Education Health and Care plans produced between 2015 and 2018 in England.
+With funding from the British Academy and the Leverhulme Trust, as well as from the Froebel Trust, I led a series of studies providing unique evidence on the challenges of the new policy for special educational needs and disability provision in England.
+In particular, my studies are the first to provide evidence on the nature of the content of more than 250 Education Health and Care plans produced between 2015 and 2018 in Greater London.

 On Autism (educational assessment and intervention)

 One of my main areas of interest and research is Autism education.
-I have been involved in various studies (including my own PhD), which provided evidence on effective approaches and tools for assessing and intervening with children with Autism in educational settings, in various age ranges.
-I systematically linked several standardised developmental measures with the International Classification of Functioning Disability and Health (ICF; WHO, 2007) as a basis for establishing what is essential in assessing functioning and participation in everyday life for young children with Autism.
+I have been involved in various studies (including my own PhD), providing evidence on effective approaches and tools for assessing and intervening with children with Autism in educational settings, in various age ranges.
+I systematically linked several standardised developmental measures with the International Classification of Functioning Disability and Health for Children and Youth (ICF-CY; WHO, 2007) as a basis for establishing what is essential in assessing functioning and participation in everyday life for young children with Autism.

 One of my doctoral students has looked at the perceptions of young people with Autism in relation to employment and further education and examined how these views were being put into practice in the statutory documents.

 On the International Classification of Functioning, Disability and Health

 My approach to education for children with disabilities is that of full inclusion whenever possible, with a focus on holistic, multidisciplinary and participation-centred strategies.
 The International Classification of Functioning, Disability and Health has proven very useful in supporting such approaches and has been considered by the World Health Organisation as a gold standard for classifying disability.
 My studies look at applications of the ICF for the educational assessment and intervention with children with disabilities.

 On children’s well-being